 Here’s another stat that shows the value of hands on approach for kinesthetic learners.
 A whopping 90% of them report better understanding of scientific concepts when conducting experiments.
 (Source)

-How Much More Time do Kinesthetic Learners Usually Spend on Tasks Involving Physical Activity or Manipulation?
+Do Kinesthetic Learners Spend More or Less Time on Tasks Involving Physical Activity or Manipulation?

 Kinesthetic learners typically spend 30% more time on tasks that involve physical manipulation or movement.
 (Source)

-This is probably because moving require more energy expenditure than sitting so kinesthetic learners are forced to make more frequent breaks.
+This is because moving requires more energy expenditure than sitting so kinesthetic learners are forced to make more frequent breaks.
 However, frequent breaks are very good for their focus and engagement.

 One recent study showed that incorporating movement breaks increases attention span in kinesthetic learners by up to 45%.
 (Source)